This post may contain affiliate links. Please read my privacy policy.

 Teriyaki is a classic Japanese method of cooking where meat or fish is grilled or pan-cooked with a glossy, sweet and savory sauce made from soy sauce, mirin, and sugar.
 The word itself combines “teri” (shine) and “yaki” (grill), which pretty much captures the appeal: caramelized, slightly sticky sauce that clings to every bite.

 When it comes to salmon, teriyaki sauce is a perfect match.
 The rich, buttery fish soaks up the flavor while the sauce thickens into a shiny glaze that looks just as good as it tastes.
-My version of teriyaki sauce for salmon uses just soy sauce, mirin, and sugar.
+My version of Teriyaki Sauce for salmon uses just soy sauce, mirin, and sugar.
 That’s all you need.
 Simmer it for a few minutes and you’ll have a naturally thickened glaze with no cornstarch needed.
 You can also make it gluten free by using tamari or a certified gluten free soy sauce.
 It’s simple, fast, and better than the bottled stuff.

 Pro Tip: You can make the teriyaki sauce ahead and store it in the fridge for up to a week.
 Just let it cool and pour it into a clean jar or container.
 When you’re ready to use it, give it a quick stir or warm it slightly if it thickened too much.